Back in the Red

-Back in the Red is the opening three-part episode of series VIII of science fiction sit-com Red Dwarf.
+"Back in the Red" is the opening three-part episode of series VIII of science fiction sit-com Red Dwarf.
 Part 1 was first broadcast on the British television channel BBC2 on 18 February 1999 followed by Part 2 on 25 February and Part 3 on 4 March.

 The plot involves the re-introduction of Red Dwarf, as nanobots have rebuilt the ship and the original crew are resurrected.
 The three episodes were written by Doug Naylor and directed by Ed Bye.

 Plot

 Part 1

-In a cell, Lister and Rimmer are having another furious argument.
-We are then shown the circumstances that led to their incarceration...
+In a prison cell, Lister and Rimmer are having another furious argument.
+We are then shown the circumstances that led to their incarceration.

 Three days earlier, Kryten's nanobots had rebuilt Red Dwarf, but done so far too large.
 Lister enters the cockpit, showing off his now non-muscular body, and it emerges that the enlargement is a temporary symptom of the nanobots' restoration process, as it soon turns out that Red Dwarf is shrinking around Starbug.
 Suddenly, the ship is sucked into an air vent.
 With Red Dwarf almost completely shrunk, the corridors rip off the rear and middle section of Starbug before the cockpit is sent flying into a cargo bay where it crash-lands, and the crew manage to escape mere seconds before it explodes.

-The crew are approached by two figures recognised by Lister...
-Selby and Chen.
-The nanobots have not only restored Red Dwarf but also its crew.
-Captain Hollister then arrives with a Security Officer who places Lister under arrest for stealing and crashing a Starbug, flying without a pilot's licence and bringing two stowaways (The Cat and Kryten) aboard.
+The crew are approached by two figures recognized by two of Lister's old friends, Selby and Chen: the nanobots have not only restored Red Dwarf but also its crew.
+Captain Hollister then arrives with a Security Officer, who places Lister under arrest for stealing and crashing a Starbug, flying without a pilot's license and bringing two stowaways (The Cat and Kryten) aboard.
 Everyone is placed in custody and Lister is confined to quarters.
 He then asks Holly (who is still loaded into Lister's watch and therefore hidden from the crew of Red Dwarf) what will happen if they are found guilty.
-Holly explains that they will get two years in the brig.
-Lister is confused, as Red Dwarf does not have a brig, but Holly explains that there is a top-secret prison facility contained aboard the ship, holding hundreds of inmates who were being transported to a containment facility.
+Holly explains that they will get two years in "The Tank", a hidden top-secret prison facility contained aboard the ship, holding hundreds of inmates who were being transported to a containment facility.
 Unfortunately, they have all been resurrected too.